jcbhmr/jcbhmr.com/_posts/2024-10-31-til-annex-k.md

 ---
 layout: post
-title: TIL C Standard Annex K exists but you shouldn't use it
+title: TIL C11 Annex K exists but you shouldn't use it
 ---

 Annex K is the technical name.
 Other common keywords are `__STDC_LIB_EXT1__ ` and `__STDC_WANT_LIB_EXT1__`.
 Annex K defines the "secure" `_s` suffix stuff like `sprintf_s()` and `scanf_s()`.